Slong011/HersheyCompany-financial-analysis/README.md

   - A concentrated market approach focused on core product areas

 - **Stock Price Overview**
-  Historical stock price data indicates that Hershey shares have remained within the $180–$200 range over a recent six-month period.
+  Historical stock price data indicates that Company A shares have remained within the $180–$200 range over a recent six-month period.

 ## Tools Used
 - Microsoft PowerPoint